 After destroying the corrupt Kshatriyas (the warrior section of society), Parashurama gave away their land to Sage Kashyapa and began looking for a place to meditate on Lord Shiva.
 He spent some time praying to Lord Shiva on the Sahyadri mountain ranges.
 Legends say that Lord Shiva appeared before him and advised him to meditate at Kadalivana, the present Kadri.

 But when Parashurama gazed at Kadalivana from the Sahyadri, he noticed that it was covered with sea water.
-He therefore requested the sea god to leave Kadalivana as he wanted to go meditate in that place.
-When the sea god arrogantly refused to do so, Parashurama was enraged and hurled his axe at the ocean.
+He, therefore, requested the sea god to leave Kadalivana as he wanted to go meditate in that place.
+When the sea god arrogantly refused to do so, Parashurama was enraged and hurled his ax at the ocean.
 The terrified sea god hastily retreated from the lands of Kerala and Konkan, and one of the regions thus freed from the sea was Mangalore.

 Now, there was nothing to stop Parashurama from heading over to Kadalivana for his meditation.